The Osaka Cold Brew Dripper Tutorial

 Flavor

 To me, the flavor of Cold Drip Coffee is much closer to Iced Coffee than Cold Brew.
 The cold dripper highlights delicate flavors that are sometimes harder to detect or lost in hot brewed coffee.
 Whenever I begin experimenting with a new coffee brewer, I grab the oldest coffee I have for the first few batches.
-The reason for this is I expect a learning curve and that the first few brews won’t be the best.
+I expect a learning curve and that the first few brews won’t be the best.
 Why not put my old coffee to good use?

 For my initial brews, I used a somewhat flat older Tanzania that I thought was a little over-roasted when I made it in an AeroPress.
-When I made it with the Cold Brew Dripper I was shocked.
+When I made it with the Cold Brew Dripper, I was shocked.
 It was bright and lively.
-A coffee I was planning on throwing away ended up tasting amazing with the cold dripper.
+A coffee I planned on throwing away tasted amazing with the cold dripper.

-The cold dripper will not make all flat coffee taste great, but those coffees on the edge will certainly benefit from this brewing method.
+The cold dripper will not make all flat coffee taste great, but this brewing method will benefit those coffees on the edge.

 Tutorial Setup

-For this cold dripper tutorial, we will be using the Cold Brew Dripper by Osaka Coffee.
+We will use the Cold Brew Dripper by Osaka Coffee for this cold dripper tutorial.
 It consists of three parts.
-The top part is the chamber that will hold the cold water and ice.
+The top part is the chamber holding the cold water and ice.
 It also includes a lid.
-The middle part is the filter which will hold the ground coffee.
-It will rest on the third part which is the glass carafe.
+The middle part is the filter, which holds the ground coffee.
+It will rest on the third part, which is the glass carafe.

 #1 Dosing the Coffee

 As with all brewing methods, we start by finding our ratio.
 This means parts water to parts coffee.
 I often use a 17-1 ratio (water to coffee) for hot coffee and a 4-1 ratio for a cold brew.
 Osaka recommends a 14-1 ratio.
 I liked that ratio for African coffees but found it a little weak for Latin American coffee.
-When I strengthened the ratio to 12-1, I got better results.
+I got better results when I strengthened the ratio to 12-1.
 I was using lighter roasted coffees.
-The ideal ratio is somewhere in the 10-1 to 15-1 range.
+The ideal ratio ranges from 10-1 to 15-1.
 Experiment.

-For this tutorial, we will be using 35 grams of coffee brewed at a 12-1 ratio.
+This tutorial will use 35 grams of coffee brewed at a 12-1 ratio.

 #2 Grind Coffee